 But we would be glossing over a major component of a product’s portability.
 That is the weight.

 As I mentioned, many puppy pens are made of metal.
 It may not be a particularly heavy metal, but after you have folded up eight panels of steel, it’s still not a pleasant experience to cart around.

 Not to mention the inherently bulky nature of how metal cages pack down.

-So, the portable puppy pens tend to be the soft fabric ones.
+So, the portable puppy pens tend to be of the soft fabric variety.
 They may even come with their own storage bags.
 You can start using them on the go straight away.

 Shape & size

 Finally, we have sizing and shape.
 When it comes to sizing, the size of your puppy is less of a factor than with crates.
 For example, a Chihuahua puppy and a Labrador puppy could happily use the same size puppy pen.
 It just depends on how much exercise room you are giving your pup.

 If you have more than one puppy, you’ll want a larger size too.